mgord9518/shappimage/README.md

 and SVG, and there should only be one "default" file.
 Thumbnailing images MUST be PNG.
 256.png is the only required image for thumbnailing, but more sizes may also be added if desired.

+## DwarFS notice

+As DwarFS is licensed under GPL3, the DwarFS shImg version may only be used with GPL3 software.

 ## Building